FAPLZ/FAPLZ_AIC/README.md

 2.) download the AIC file, with the name: "FAPLZ_4.6.7.json" (the AIC file is written as a .json file, that the UCP can compile it).

-3.) put the FAPLZ_4.6.7.json file in the AIC folder, that is located in the UCP directory (for default: ...\UnofficialCrusaderPatch_v2.14\resources\aic).
+3.) put the FAPLZ_4.6.7.json file in the AIC folder, that is located in the UCP directory (default: ...\UnofficialCrusaderPatch_v2.14\resources\aic).

 4.) start the UCP (UnofficialCrusaderPatchGUI.exe; optional as admin).